marmelroy/Localize-Swift/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 # Localize-Swift
-Localize-Swift is a Swift framework that improves i18n and localization with cleaner syntax and in-app language switching.
+Localize-Swift is a simple framework that improves i18n and localization in Swift iOS apps - providing cleaner syntax and in-app language switching.

 <p align="center"><img src="http://i.imgur.com/vsrpqBt.gif" width="242" height="425"/></p>

 ## Features

-- Keep the localized .strings file your app already uses.
+- Keep the Localizable.strings file your app already uses.
-- Allow your users to change their current language (example coming soon).
+- Allow your users to change the app's language without changing their device language.
-- Use a more Swift-like syntax instead of NSLocalizedString.
+- Use Localized(key) instead of NSLocalizedString(key,comment) - a more Swift-friendly syntax.
-- A simpler genstrings replacement.
+- Generate your strings with a new genstrings python script that recognises Localized(key).

 ## Usage

-Import at the top of each Swift file that sets text:
+Import Localize at the top of each Swift file that will contain localized text:
 ```
 import Localize
 ```